Timeline of Key Historical Events

 by Eoghan Ó Neachtain in 1905

-- 1016–1042: England was ruled by Nordic kings (Cnut or Canute, Harold, then Harthacnut/Hardicanute) as part of broader North Sea Empire.
+- 1016–42: England was ruled by Nordic kings (Cnut or Canute, Harold I, then Harthacnut/Hardicanute) as part of a broader North Sea Empire.

 - 1066: The Norman conquest of England.
 Greatly changed England and even its language.

-- 1169–77: The Anglo-Norman invasion of Ireland, under English king Henry II.
+- 1169–77: The Anglo-Norman invasion of Ireland, under Henry II of England.
 This established the Lordship of Ireland, which at its late 13th to early 14th century peak encompassed about 2/3 of Ireland.
 Fitz- and de names in Ireland (FitzHugh, de Burgh) are of Norman origin, as are de names of Scotland.
+Ireland was essentially divided into Anglo-Norman and Gaelic areas, though with the fomer generally as overlords of Gaelic chieftains and minor kings.

 - 1292: John Balliol elected (over 12 other claimants) by nobles as King of Scots, after an interregnum.
 He was basically a coerced and undermined puppet of Edward I of England, and was eventually forced to abdicate.
 Scotland was left without a king until 1306.